 Automation to the rescue

-Intelligent automation is providing more productive ways to work remotely and ensure business continuity during the unprecedented times we find ourselves in amid this crisis.
+Intelligent automation is providing more productive ways to work remotely and ensure business continuity during the unprecedented times we find ourselves amid this crisis.
 Robotic Process Automation (RPA) and artificial intelligence (AI) are:

 - Enabling healthcare and government agencies to keep citizens safe, informed, and connected